VladimirPintoSaravia/JournalAgeing/README.md

 # **Socioeconomic inequalities in health among Indigenous older adults in Bolivia in times of COVID-19**

-## In this repository you can find the code I used in the development of the paper which is under review for acceptance.
+## You can find the code I used in the development of the paper which is under review for acceptance.

 **Author -** Vladimir Pinto Saravia